 "We still have to try, to save a few people if we can."
 Natasha said and looked at me and I groaned.

 "Where do you suggest we start?"
-She said and I looked at everyone and groaned.
+She said and I looked at everyone and let out a long breath.

 "No," I said firmly.
 "I am not playing god here, and trying to make me choose is beyond wrong,"